 Order your Karting Starter Pack

 Get ready to hit the circuits!
-A Motorsport UK Go Karting pack is your first step in obtaining a Karting Licence.
+A Motorsport UK Karting Starter Pack is your first step in obtaining a Karting Licence and racing in an outdoor club championship.